 Read: Why UPS Battery Gets Hot?

 Many UPS backup battery models come with self-testing features.
 Those features will help monitor your UPS battery health to quickly alert you to any problems.
+If the UPS fails a self-test, it will begin continuous beeping.

 When a UPS fails a self-test, it’s likely because the internal battery is not functioning correctly or another internal fault within the UPS.